 Tahoe South Summer Activities Guide

-Here is a guide to some of our favorite things to do in South Lake Tahoe in the summer.
+Here is a guide to some of our favorite things to do in South Lake Tahoe this summer.

 - Tahoe Rim Trail: This 165-mile hike around Lake Tahoe is the ultimate trek.
 Hike the entire thing or hike bits and pieces of the trail.
 The options are endless.
 You can choose to hike any of eight sections of the trail.
 Check out the Tahoe Rim Trail website to find more information, maps, and trail conditions.